Friday, 28 February 2025

 In a bid to curb the practice of password-sharing, Disney has announced plans to roll out stringent measures for Disney Plus accounts, slated to commence this summer.
 This decision comes amidst growing concerns over improper sharing, which compromises the integrity of the service and poses a threat to Disney’s revenue stream.
 Account holders found to be engaging in suspicious sharing activities will be prompted to subscribe individually, ensuring fair usage and safeguarding the interests of genuine subscribers.

-The move underscores Disney’s commitment to providing its users with a seamless and secure experience.
+The move underscores Disney’s commitment to providing its users with a seamless and secure streaming experience.
 By cracking down on password-sharing, the company aims to enhance customer satisfaction and foster a loyal subscriber base.
-Disney’s chief officer, Hugh Johnston, expressed optimism about the upcoming changes, stating, “We want to reach as large an audience as possible with our outstanding content.
+Disney’s chief financial officer, Hugh Johnston, expressed optimism about the upcoming changes, stating, “We want to reach as large an audience as possible with our outstanding content.
 We’re looking forward to rolling out this new functionality to improve the overall customer experience and grow our subscriber base.”

 Paid sharing: A new avenue for revenue generation